Bob Seger: The Decibels and The Town Criers

 Bob Seger arrived on the Detroit music scene in 1961 fronting a three-piece band called the Decibels.
 The band included Seger on guitar, piano, keyboards, and vocals, Pete Stanger on guitar, and R.B.
 Hunter on drums.
 All of the members attended Ann Arbor High.
 The Decibels recorded an acetate demo of a song called "The Lonely One", at Del Shannon's studio in 1961.
-As well as being Seger's first original song, "The Lonely One" was Seger's first song to be played on the radio, airing only once on an Ann Arbor radio station.
-In 2021, a recording of "The Lonely One" resurfaced, and was broadcast (with permission from Seger) twice on WCSX-FM in Detroit, on the mornings of March 15 and 16.
+As well as being Seger's first original song, "The Lonely One" was Seger's first song to be played on the radio, airing once on an Ann Arbor radio station.
+In 2021, a recording of "The Lonely One" resurfaced, and was broadcast (with permission from Seger) twice on WCSX-FM in Detroit.

 After the Decibels disbanded, Seger joined the Town Criers, a four-piece band with Seger on lead vocals, John Flis on bass, Pep Perrine on drums, and Larry Mason on lead guitar.
-The Town Criers, covering songs like "Louie Louie", began gaining a steady following.
+The Town Criers, covering songs like "Louie Louie", grew a steady following.
 Meanwhile, Seger was listening to James Brown and said that, for him and his friends, Live at the Apollo was their favorite record following its release in 1963.
-Seger was also widely influenced by the music of The Beatles, once they hit American shores in 1964.
+Seger was also influenced by the music of The Beatles, once they hit American shores in 1964.
 In general, he and local musician friends such as Glenn Frey (later a member of the Eagles) bought into the premises of 1960s pop and rock radio, with its hook-driven hits; he later recalled himself and Frey thinking at the time, "You're nobody if you can't get on the radio."